Clarington Green Gaels: 2004 Playoff run

 After finishing the 2004 season second in the Eastern Conference with a 14–5–1 record, the Gaels were poised to do well in the playoffs.
 In the first round of the playoffs, the Gaels took out the Markham Ironheads in three straight games.
 In the quarter-finals, the Gaels faced the Mimico Mountaineers.
 The Gaels walked through them, beating them 3 games to 1.
 The Gaels then took on the first seed Akwesasne Lightning in the Conference final.
 The Lightning finished the season 17-1-2 and were thought to have the best chance for a Founders Cup run.
 In the next three games, the Gaels beat the Lightning 10-7, 7-6, and 13-9 to sweep them and earn a berth into the League Final to face the Elora Mohawks.

 The Western Champion Mohawks had finished the season 17-3-0 and were the hosts for the 2004 Founder Cup.
 The Mohawks came into the Final flying, blowing out the Gaels 16-4.
 In game two, the Gaels evened the score winning a 9–8 contest.
 Elora came out hungry in game three, looking to crush the Gaels.
 That they did, beating Clarington by a score of 12-1.
 It looked over for the Gaels, down 2 games to 1 in a best-of-five series and having suffered two demoralizing losses.
 Game four stayed close like game two, and the Gaels forced overtime.
 The Gaels pulled it together and scored to win and force a final game five.
-In the winner-take-all game, the Gaels came out flying and beat Elora 10-7 to win the Ontario Junior "B" title and earn a birth to the Founders Cup in Elora, Ontario.
+In the winner-take-all game, the Gaels came out flying and beat Elora 10-7 to win the Ontario Junior "B" title and earn a berth to the Founders Cup in Elora, Ontario.

 The Founders Cup tournament started on August 21, 2004, and the first game for the Gaels put them up against the Moose Jaw Mustangs.
 The Gaels beat them 13-5.
 The next morning the Gaels beat the Manitoba Buffalo by a score of 12-2.
 That evening, the Edmonton Warriors challenged the Gaels, but came up short as the Gaels won 11-9.
 The next night, to close out the round robin, the Gaels beat the all-stars from the Iroquois Lacrosse Association 11-7 to finish in first place in their pool.

 On August 24, the Gaels faced the Delta Islanders from British Columbia for the crossover semi-final.
 The Gaels crushed them 18-3.
 On the other side, the Elora Mohawks beat the ILA All-Stars 14-8 for the winner-take-all All-Ontario Final.

 Despite the abilities of Mohawks, the Gaels beat the host Mohawks, 11-8, to win their fourth Founders Cup in seven years.